 A Brief History of MIT

-More than 150 years have passed since its incorporation but the purpose of MIT has remained much the same: the modern MIT Mission is "to advance knowledge and educate students in science, technology, and other areas of scholarship that will best serve the nation and the world in the 21st century" by "generating, disseminating, and preserving knowledge, [and] working with others to bring this knowledge to bear on the world's great challenges."
+More than 150 years have passed since its incorporation, but the purpose of MIT has remained much the same.
+MIT's current mission is to advance knowledge and educate students in science, technology, and other areas of scholarship that will best serve the nation and the world in the 21st century.

 Sound like something you want to be a part of?
 Then MIT may be the place for you!

-- MIT's 33 varsity sports teams make it the largest DIII athletics program in the nation
+- MIT's 33 varsity sports teams make it the largest Division III program in the nation

 - The MIT campus consists of 168 acres along and across the Charles River from Boston

-- Students from all 50 states and 115 countries
+- Students from all 50 states, the District of Columbia, three territories, and 120 foreign countries